myerabati/meghanayerabati.github.io/Non-fiction/_posts/2017-07-27-essay-on-science-social-science-and-truth.md

 description: "In yet another article today about my fascination with science and my experiments with economics, I speak of being at the cross-roads of studying technology and also studying how it has changed the landscape of the world"
 total_time: 5 to 7 min
 ---
-{Some have commented on this article already but I have edited it to make the essay more coherent.
+_Some have commented on this article already but I have edited it to make the essay more coherent.
 Thank you for reading and pardon me for putting up the first draft.
 I publish drafts so that I'm motivated to make changes ASAP.
-Else I keep putting it off!}
+Else I keep putting it off!_

 Humans seem to have an inherent tendency to leave behind a legacy of their own.
 The impulse to leave behind something that lasts longer than oneself is subconscious; we pass on our genetic information to our progeny to preserve the knowledge acquired from our own forefathers and adapted to the environment over long periods of time.